nephila/python-taiga/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-djangocms-helper could always use more documentation, whether as part of the
+python-taiga could always use more documentation, whether as part of the
-official djangocms-helper docs, in docstrings, or even on the web in blog posts,
+official python-taiga docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback
 ~~~~~~~~~~~~~~~

-The best way to send feedback is to file an issue at https://github.com/nephila/djangocms-helper/issues.
+The best way to send feedback is to file an issue at https://github.com/nephila/python-taiga/issues.

 If you are proposing a feature: